-- 38. Press 'CTRL-B' to open the breakpoint window.
+- Press 'CTRL-B' to open the breakpoint window.

-- 39. Select 'Remove All'
+- Select 'Remove All'

-- 40. Press <OK>.
+- Press < OK>.

-- 41. Open the file 'main.c' - 42.
-Insert a breakpoint on 'StaticsTest();'.
+- Open the file 'main.c' - Insert a breakpoint at 'Statics_Test()' function.

-The statics test is used to demonstrate that the initialisation has successfully copied all initialised variables from storage in flash to RAM.
+The Statics_Test() is used to demonstrate that the initialisation routine has successfully copied all the initialised variables from storage in flash to RAM.

-43. Press <Reset Go> on the Debug Tool Bar.
+• Press <Reset Go> on the Debug Toolbar.

 The code will stop at the breakpoint.
-(Press a button to bypass the flashing LED test.)
+(Press any user switch to bypass the Flashing LCD test.)

-44. Press <Step In> on the Debug Tool Bar.
+• Press <Step In> on the Debug Toolbar.

-It is possible to monitor variables during debugging of the code.
+It is possible to monitor variables while debugging the code.
 To set up a 'watch' on a variable place the mouse over the variable.
 If the variable is available in the current context a tool-tip will be displayed with the current value of the variable.

-45. Hover the mouse over the 'ucStr' variable to see the tooltip value.
+• Hover, the mouse over the 'ucStr' variable to see the tool tip value.
 Then Right click on the variable name and select 'Instant Watch'.